yashpy/blockchain-identity/README.md

 * [KILT](https://kilt.io/) is a blockchain and protocol that allows attesters to issue digital claims to users, who can then present them to verifiers.
 Claims are stored in a user's wallet.
 Claims are signed, and a checksum is stored on a blockchain.
 * [Diode](https://diode.io/) is developing a blockchain-based decentralized PKI for resource constrainted devices.
 The system is implemented with a new super-light client protocol for Ethereum called BlockQuick.
 * [SeLF](https://self-ssi.com/) is a next-gen identity & access management software that connects legacy authorization sources like LDAP or Active Directory to Self-Sovereign Identity technology using the Sovrin Network and provides SSO (SAML/OAuth) over SSI as well.
 SeLF was developed by [esatus AG](https://esatus.com).
+ * [Ceramic](http://ceramic.network/) is a peer-to-peer verifiable storage graph that anchors updates in a blockchain, providing for scalable publishing, linking and querying of identity information and links that can be used on any network.
+It supports the [IDX](http://idx.xyz/) identity index standard and [3Box](http://3box.io/) distributed data framework